eclectic-kitty/cart-315/journal/README.md

 I've been thinking about ideas of faith, trust, and darkness this week, so that's what I decided to focus on for this first assignment.

 I did admittedly have a busy week for non-school reasons, so this was a very quick thing.
-I also haven't really used Bitsy for too long yet, so I wanted to start learning howw it works.
+I also haven't really used Bitsy for too long yet, so I wanted to start learning how it works.

 I began with the idea of a previous Twine project I made where I tried to make links that blended in with the background and took attention to see.
 I then tried to apply this to a lock and key system, which seems to be a core functionality in Bitsy.